gperdrizet/engineered-datasets/README.md

 Initialize an ensembleset class instance, passing in the label name a training DataFrame.
 Optionally, include a test DataFrame and/or list of any string features.
 Then call the `make_datasets()` to generate an ensembleset, specifying:

 1. The number of individual datasets to generate.
-2. The number of feature to randomly select for each feature engineering step.
+2. The number of features to randomly select for each feature engineering step.
 3. The number of feature engineering steps to run.

 ```python